Dalekamistoso/fpga-toolset/readme.md

 #       FPGA Toolset for Mist compatible FPGA by DrWh0/Dalekamistoso

-This is the first version of this tool made in order to make easier to update & prepare your SD cards for your Mist FPGA or compatible.
+This is a tool made in order to make easier to update & prepare your SD cards for your Mist FPGA or compatible ones.

 FPGA currently supported: